-The presence or loss of a signal at either port is indicated on the standby screen and main menu if
+The loss of a signal at either port is indicated on the standby screen if

-- the input port is selected as clock master, or - its audio channels are routed in the OUTPUT section.
+- · the input port is selected as clock master, or - its audio channels are routed in the OUTPUT section.

 When using the web remote, the characteristics and state of the signal at either input can be inspected in the CLOCK section.